What is the Minor Injury Cap?

 Minor Injury Cap Exception 1 – Chronic Injuries

-If your injuries have not healed within 6 months and a medical expert has labelled them as “chronic”.
+If your injuries have not healed within 6 months and a medical professional has labelled them as “chronic”.
 (Meaning they are not expected to ever fully resolve)

 Minor Injury Cap Exception 2 – Ability to Perform Everyday Tasks